tel/purescript-intmaps/docs/Data/IntMap.md

 insertWith :: forall a. (a -> a -> a) -> Int -> a -> IntMap a -> IntMap a
 ```

+Like `insert` but if the value already exists in the `IntMap` then it is
+combined with the new one using a splatting function.
+The first argument is
+the previous value if it exists and the second the new one.

+    lookup k (insertWith s k a (insert k b m)) = Just (s b a)

 #### `insertWithKey`

 ``` purescript
 insertWithKey :: forall a.
 (Int -> a -> a -> a) -> Int -> a -> IntMap a -> IntMap a
 ```

+Like `insertWith` but the splatting function also has access to the
+map key where the conflict arose.

 #### `mergeWith`